Career and Technical Students Steps to Enroll

 Log in to your student email.

 Office 365 is the College's official student email system.
-Your student email account will be available within 24 hours after you have registered for classes.
-This email account is the only account the College will send messages to, so please check your email regularly.
-View instructions on how to log in and change your password.
+Your student email account will be available within 24 hours after your residency status has been determined and you have activated your Seminole State College account.
+Your student email account is the only account the College will send messages to, so please check it regularly.
+Visit the student email webpage to view first-time user instructions and log in.